RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 ````
 Note that blank is specified by underscore (_).

+### Further options
-All three option combinations can be supplemented with the following option:
+The above option combinations can be supplemented with the following option:
 ````
 pose_metrics:shobuns:sho_cutoff <CUTOFF>
 ````